 Correctness: The new start state q'0 is accepting, which allows M* to accept the empty string (representing zero repetitions).
 For one or more repetitions, the NFA can move from q'0 to q0 via an ε-transition, process a string in L(M), reach an accepting state in F, and then either accept or move back to q0 to process another string in L(M).
 This precisely captures the behavior of the Kleene star operation.

-Theorem: Optimality of NFA Closure Constructions
+Theorem: Optimality of Standard NFA Closure Constructions

 The standard constructions for union, concatenation, and Kleene star operations are state-optimal in the following sense: